 We recognized a liability for estimated earn-out payments.
 These payments will be based on Eaton Partner's performance over a four-year period.
-The liability for earn-out payments was \$27.3 million at December 31, 2016.
+The liability for earn-out payments was \$31.2 million and \$27.3 million at December 31, 2017 and 2016, respectively.
 The contingent consideration accrual is included in accounts payable and accrued expenses in the consolidated statements of financial condition.